Fire Marshal Menu

 Keep matches and lighters up high, out of the reach of children, preferably in a cabinet with a child lock.

-If your child does play with a lighter or matches or shows a curiosity with fire that concerns you, PLEASE find a local juvenile firesetter intervention program.
+If your child does play with a lighter or matches or shows a curiosity with fire that concerns you, PLEASE find a local youth firesetter intervention program.
 This free program, offered by the fire department, is designed to help caregivers and children to be safe around fire.

-We do not know the extent of fires due to novelty / toylike lighters in Utah because we have not tracked this information until this year.
 Effective January 1, 2008, the National Fire Incident Fire Reporting System (NFIRS) will capture information specifically about toylike lighters.
 Fire departments should use code 877: “Novelty Lighters” for “Equipment Involved in Ignition.”